Home Improvement

 • Fine-mesh strainer

-1. Prepping for work
+Prepping for work

 Spread a drop cloth or plastic sheeting over the floor.
 Wrap a plastic bag around the base of your tree to protect it from flocking powder.
 Make sure to open and fluff the branches if your tree is artificial to achieve a fuller look and better coverage.

-2. Spraying the tree
+Spraying the tree

 Using a spray bottle, mist the tree with water while paying special attention to the tops of the branches.
 At the same time, be careful not to oversaturate the Christmas tree.

-3. Applying the flocking
+Applying the flocking

 Place the flocking powder in a fine-mesh strainer for more even distribution over the branches.
 Start from the top and move to the bottom.
 Work your way from the tips inwards.
+If you are flocking an artificial tree, it would be easier to take it apart and work section by section.
+This way, you can reach and apply powder to the entire branches and not just on the tips.

-4. Finishing touches
+Finishing touches

 You may also like:

-How to Look After a Pot-Grown Christmas Tree Before, During and After Holidays
+How to Make a Driftwood Christmas Tree

 The steps required to flock a Christmas tree with spray don’t differ much from those when using flocking powder.
 You won’t need to spray water before and after but still, adequate preparation and a well-ventilated working space are necessary.